By Adam Schupak

 I’m going to say yes.
 Shinnecock Hills, Winged Foot, Bethpage Black, and Oak Hill grab the headlines with major championship pedigrees, but the state of New York arguably has the deepest bench of top-ranked courses (see: National Golf Links of America and Fishers Island).

 “Friar’s Head, Garden City, and Maidstone are three courses that would give any course in the country a run for its money,” Layton says.
 “How about Sleepy Hollow, Engineers, and the list goes on.”
 And on.
-I’m a big fan of Quaker Ridge, which hosts the Curtis Cup in June, and Metropolis Country Club, where I learned the game, Whippoorwill Country Club, where I caddied in my youth, and Seven Oaks Golf Club at Colgate University, where I led the team in having my score thrown out the most.
+I’m a big fan of Quaker Ridge, which hosted the Curtis Cup, and Metropolis Country Club, where I learned the game, Whippoorwill Country Club, where I caddied in my youth, and Seven Oaks Golf Club at Colgate University, where I led the team in having my score thrown out the most.
 All would be members of my First Team All-Underrated squad.
 And there’s this: it wouldn’t be hard to name another 10 New York tracks that fly under the radar, but if they were anywhere else would be contenders for “best of” status.

 The concentration of great golf courses in Westchester County and the Hamptons on Long Island makes me question whether there are more than a few states that can match the golf in the Empire state and thus it qualifies as underrated in my book.